Equality and diversity

 We welcome the spirit and direction of the NHS Constitution and will endeavour to ensure it is firmly embedded within our organisation, promoting equality and fostering good relations between people who share protected equality characteristics and those who don't.

 We are very keen to involve our patients, carers, staff and members of the public in the continuing development of our work and our equality objectives.
 We invite you to contact us by emailing firstname.lastname@example.org.

-- Interviews all applicants with a disability who meet the minimum criteria for the vacancy
+- Interview all applicants with a disability who meet the essential criteria for the job